 Can you think of monopolies in the agriculture industry?
 Sometimes very large companies merge to make even larger companies and thus reduce competition.
 The article below by Gregston (2016) explains how fewer companies can lead to less choice in the market.

-The government does however grant monopoly power in some cases.
-Research and development requires a tremendous amount of investment and not always do new products and methods succeed.
+The government does, however, grant monopoly power in some cases.
+Research and development require a tremendous amount of investment and not always do new products and methods succeed.
 So, to encourage innovation and research, companies register patents so that they have the exclusive right to produce and sell what they’ve invented for several years.
 Without this protection, there would be no incentive to invest.
 That’s why medicines, for example, are produced exclusively (and are more expensive) just after they’ve been developed.
 When the patent expires, the price drops because there are more choices given the production of generic brands.

 Check out this link to Monsanto that explains what happens to farmers who save seeds.